ory/docs/guides/keto/1-overview/2-configuration.md

 $ export DATABASE_URL=postgres://keto:secret@ory-keto-example--postgres:5432/keto?sslmode=disable

 # This pulls the latest image from Docker Hub
-$ docker pull oryd/keto:v1.0.0-beta.5
+$ docker pull oryd/keto:unstable

 # ORY Keto does not do magic, it requires conscious decisions, for example running SQL migrations which is required
 # when installing a new version of ORY Keto, or upgrading an existing installation.
-# It is the equivalent to `keto migrate sql postgres://keto:secret@ory-keto-example--postgres:5432/keto?sslmode=disable`
+# It is the equivalent to `DATABASE_URL=postgres://keto:secret@ory-keto-example--postgres:5432/keto?sslmode=disable keto migrate sql`
 $ docker run -it --rm \
   --network ketoguide \
+  -e DATABASE_URL=$DATABASE_URL \
-  oryd/keto:v1.0.0-beta.5 \
+  oryd/keto:unstable \
-  migrate sql $DATABASE_URL
+  migrate sql -e

 Applying `client` SQL migrations...
 [...]